 Duke Pathology has a sincere commitment to the recruitment, retention and development of a diverse group of faculty, staff and trainees, with particular attention to underrepresented minorities and women.
 We recognize that creating a welcoming environment for different perspectives and backgrounds is essential to our success, because it allows space for individuals to collaborate and thrive.
 We are committed to helping dismantle racism in all forms, and encourage our Department members to speak openly, honestly, and without retribution about their experiences, and to offer ideas for improvement.
-For more information about the EDI Committee, please email Tracy Watson.
+Vice Chair of EDI Danielle Elliott Range, MD, leads the department's EDI Committee.
+For more information about the committee, please email Tracy Watson.

 Duke Medical Students from Diverse Backgrounds Share their Experiences